Listen: Life coach Scott Epp explains his unique approach to New Year’s goals.

 If you’re one of the disciplined few who are on their way to achieving their health, financial, relationship or career goals, congratulations!
 Take a moment to celebrate.

-But if you’ve failed miserably at achieving your 2016 goals—take heart.
-Even life coach Scott Epp from Abundance Coaching has never had great success achieving New Year’s resolutions.
+But if you’ve already failed miserably at achieving your New Year’s resolutions or goals—take heart.
+Even life coach Scott Epp from Abundance Coaching has never had great success at this.

 To tackle the problem, he’s come up with a better way of achieving goals and change in your life.
 He calls it the “One-Word-Commitment”, and he told the Hope 103.2 breakfast team that it’s all about keeping things very simple.